 The Worst It Will Ever Be

-Here's the thing about AI today.
-It is the worst it will ever be.
+AI today is the worst it will ever be.

 If all progress stopped tomorrow, it would still be saving power users hours per week and producing measurably better outcomes on the tasks inside the frontier.
 The tools are already good enough to matter.
 They're just not good enough to work without you.